xdmanus1/FletAuth-Lite/README.md

 ## 🚀 Introduction

-Welcome to **FletAuth Lite**, a sleek and modern Python application built using the Flet framework.
+Welcome to **FletAuth Lite**, a sleek and modern Python application built using the [Flet](https://flet.dev/) framework.
 The app features user authentication using Firebase Authentication and customizable settings.
-The project is still a work in progress (WIP), with some features being developed.
+It is designed to work seamlessly on every major operating system (Windows, macOS, Linux) and mobile platforms (iOS, Android).
+The project is still a work in progress (WIP), with some features currently under development.

 ## ✨ Features